-Please note that before meeting the seller in person to acquire the automobile, get the vehicle identification number (VIN) and order a CarFax or other VIN-based history report.
+Please note that before meeting the seller in person to acquire the vehicle, get the vehicle identification number (VIN) and order a CarFax or other VIN-based history report.

 Be Wary of Scammers

 Of course, there are con artists who are looking to make as much money as possible off of the booming used car industry.
 An unbelievable automobile sale is probably not real.

 A high volume of people would be attracted to a commercial for a cheap used car.
 Consisting of imposters posing as dealers, these frauds prey on trust.

 To avoid Facebook Marketplace car-buying fraud, follow these steps:

 If you want to make sure the car you’re buying matches the one in the picture and description, you should ask for the VIN.

 Also, to avoid scams when selling your car, below are some tips to follow:

 Face-to-face meetings with buyers are preferable.
 Someone you converse with online could be across the nation or the world.
 You can trust a customer in person.
 It’s best to meet a friend in public.
 Avoid alone-meeting strangers.